ronioncloud/ArkaneDev-WinPass11/README.md

 ## Installation
 * Download the [latest release](https://github.com/project-winpass11/WinPass11.GuidedInstaller/releases).
 * Unzip the `{Version}_Release.zip` or `{Version}_Debug.zip` archives in file in file explorer.
 (This depends if you want debug points or not)
 * Execute the program named: `WinPass11.GuidedInstall.exe` as administrator.
-(You should be asked by UAC)
+(You should be asked by UAC to elevate permission)

 ## Contributing
 When your machine is ready for development, take a look at CONTRIBUTING.md to see how to get your changes merged in.